forcedotcom/SFDX-Data-Move-Utility/README.md

 3. Install npm modules:
 npm install

-4. Link the plugin to the Salesforce CLI: sfdx plugins:link
+4. Link the Plugin to the Salesforce CLI: sfdx plugins:link

 ```